Fabrizio-Caruso/CBM-BASIC-10-liners/NOMAM2019/Mines20/README_Mines20.txt

+MINES20 by Fabrizio Caruso

-MINES by Fabrizio Caruso
+Original game idea by Fabrizio Caruso

-The mine field:
+This is strategy game.
+Move carefully.
 You are in a minefield where mines appear both
 - under your feet once you move and
 - around you (more if you do not move)
 You can clear the area around you with anti-mine charges but you can only carry a maximum of 9.
-You can obtain extra charges by reaching a "$" that appear at random positions on the screen.
+If you reach a "$" item you get an extra anti-mine charge.
 The field has upper and lower borders that kill you if reached.
-Left and Right border wrap arround (as text would on the screen).
+Left and Right border wrap around.
 The rate of mines appearing around you, increases continuously.

-Points:
-- Walk into an empty position: 1 point
-- Walk into a charge "$": 5 points

 Goals:
 - Reach the highest score possible by walking on empty positions or collecting charges "$"
 - Avoid stepping on mines or the upper and lower borders.
 - Reach the next 100 points to get a full recharge of your anti-mine charges

-Controls:
+SCORE:
+- Walk into an empty position: 1 point
+- Walk into a anti-mine charge "$": 5 points

+CONTROLS:
 - Use I J K L to move
 - Use SPACE to clear nearby area (if you have enough charges)